| Content is useless unless it is optimized for the search

 How many people search using that term?
 How many sites already deliver information on that search term?
 Simple

 demand and supply rules.
 The more demand with the less supply equals more profitability.
+You have several options for determining keywords and their

 profit potential.
 Search yourself, pay a company to search for you or have your hosting company do a complete